beeva-mariorodriguez/iot-thing_aws_gateway/README.md

 # iot-thing_aws_gateway

+simple MQTT forwarders:
-simple MQTT forwarder, reads a message from a mqtt server and forwards it to AWS IoT
+* mqtt-to-aws.py: reads a message from a mqtt server and forwards it to AWS IoT
+* aws-to-mqtt.py: reads a message from AWS IoT and forwards it to the mqtt server

 ```
 usage: